euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Pub-Sub.md

 		- Endpoint can be a load balancer or App Engine standard application
 	- Acknowledgement of the message is done by returning an HTTP success status code
 		- An error indicates the message should be sent again
-	- The rate of push requests is adjusted
+	- The rate of push requests is adjusted on the rate at which it receives success responses.
+	- A default acknowledgement deadline can be configured
+		- If message is not acknowledge before the deadline, the message is resent
+	- Ideal when the GC libraries can't be configured or multiple topics must be processed by the same web hook.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDg2MTMyMDksMTQ1MDAxNzg3MiwxNz
-czNzY4NzU1XX0=
+eyJoaXN0b3J5IjpbNzcxMjA0MTA2LDE0NTAwMTc4NzIsMTc3Mz
+c2ODc1NV19
 -->